Uniden USC230 Scanner Germany to UK

 5rp

-It's quite obvious to me that its the software.
+It's quite obvious to me that its the software [I was totally wrong].
 I wonder if the developers of egzumer will do some sort of update to fix this issue.
 I think they have done a few fixes over the year(s).
 I think one was sorting out the airband to be better.
 So its not out of the realms of possibility that they couldn't sort this CB problem out.
 But maybe the demand isn't there yet.
 But If enough people moan about it they might get round to it.
 So get moaning.
 Catch me tomorrow.

 Realistic PRO-70 HAM Radio Test